swimos/swimos-docs/src/_reference/web-agents-server-recon.md

 A Dynamic Web Agent is only instantiated when its `nodeUri` is invoked for the first time.
 With the code we have so far, we can instantiate any number of `UnitAgent`s by either defining them in the configuration file or by invoking URIs with the `"/unit/"` prefix.
 For example, if we invoke `"/unit/1"`, `"/unit/foo"`, and `"/unit/foo_1"`, three `UnitAgent`s will be instantiated, one for each URI.

-**CAUTION:** if you have multiple agent types within a plane, ensure that their URI patterns do not **clash**.
-This is a stricter requirement than saying that the patterns are **identical**; for example, `"/unit/:id"` and `"/unit/:foo"` clash.
-Suppose these same patterns annotated different agent types; how would a plane know which type of Agent to seek or instantiate for the request `"/unit/1"`?
+{% include alert.html title='Caution' text='If you have multiple agent types within a plane, ensure that their URI patterns do not **clash**.
+This is a stricter requirement than saying that the patterns are <strong>identical</strong>; for example, <strong>"/unit/:id"</strong> and <strong>"/unit/:foo"</strong> clash.
+Suppose these same patterns annotated different agent types; how would a plane know which type of Agent to seek or instantiate for the request <strong>"/unit/1"</strong>?' %}

 In addition to the `nodeUri()` method mentioned in the previous section, every Agent also has access to a `Value getProp(String prop)` convenience method.
 This returns a `swim.structure.Text` object containing the value of the dynamic `nodeUri` component with the name `prop`, `absent()` if it doesn't exist.
 For example, `getProp("id").stringValue()` will return either `"1"`, `"foo"`, or `"foo_1"`, depending on which of the above three agents we are currently running in. `getProp("foo")` will return `absent()`.